QuietMode - AAC support. Your way.

 Outcomes and Learnings

-The project emphasized designing for real constraints over idealized users.
-It showed how tools can fail when cognitive effort is underestimated and how feedback prevents designing in isolation.
+It showed how quickly accessibility breaks down when cognitive load is underestimated, and how continuous feedback prevents designing in isolation.

 What's Next